BNSC1/android-notes/README.md

 `RuleChain` is needed when multiple rules are in a test class e.g. `@get:Rule val rules = RuleChain.outerRule(ruleA).around(ruleB)`

 # Network

-gRPC: a framework for communication with Protocol Buffer

-Channel: creates a connection to the server, required by Stub creation

-Stub: calls methods defined in the proto files

-Unlike JSON, however, protocol buffers are more than a serialized format.
-They include three other major parts:

-- A contract definition language found in .proto files

-- Generated accessor-function code

-- Language-specific runtime libraries

-gRPC is a new take on an old approach known as RPC (Remote Procedure Call), a form of inter-process communication essentially used for client-server interactions.
-The client can request to execute a procedure on the server

-as if it were a normal local procedure call thanks to the stub generated for both client and server.

-Multipart is a feature in most email clients that allows you to include multiple pieces of text in a single message

-REST API: there are clients and a server, clients send HTTP request in methods GET/POST/PUT/DELETE to the server, and the server responds in a standard format, usually JSON

 OSI Model: Describes how each communication protocol works together to enable communication between 2 devices